-Mark Campbell – CEO of Pocket Anatomy, Multimedia Designer
+Mark Campbell – Founder of Pocket Anatomy, Multimedia Designer

 Mark is a multimedia designer from Galway making healthcare and health understanding more meaningful through the use of 3D graphics and animation.